 Brush your teeth gently while healing and avoid using any rinses until your surgeon gives you the all clear.
 Eating soft foods or consuming liquids for a few days after the surgery is usually recommended, too.

 While getting teeth pulled might not sound exciting, in some cases, it’s the best option.
-In the Miami area, the practice of Dr. John Paul Gallardo and Dr. William Lamas now offers tooth extraction, whether it’s removing wisdom teeth or removing teeth severely affected by gum disease.
+In the Miami area, the practice of Dr. John Paul Gallardo now offers tooth extraction, whether it’s removing wisdom teeth or removing teeth severely affected by gum disease.
 If your teeth have been bothering you and you want to get to the bottom of it, call (305) 447-1447 to learn more about your options today.